JMS55/jms55.github.io/content/posts/2024_06_08_virtual_geometry_bevy_0_14/index.md

 Now for an important step, and the most tricky.

-We take each group, and merge the triangles of the underlying meshlets together into one large list of triangles, forming a new mesh.
+We take each group, and merge the triangle lists of the underlying meshlets together into one large list of triangles, forming a new mesh.

 Now, we can simplify this new mesh into a lower-resolution (faster to render) version.
 Meshopt again provides a helpful `simplify()` function for us.
 Finally, less triangles to render!

 In addition to the new mesh, we get an "error" value, describing how much the mesh deformed by when simplifying.

 The quadratic error metric (QEM) returned from simplifying is a somewhat meaningless value, but we can use `simplify_scale()` to get an object-space value.
-This value is _still_ fairly meaningless, but we can treat it as the maximum amount of object-space distance a vertex displaced by during simplification.
+This value is _still_ fairly meaningless, but we can treat it as the maximum amount of object-space distance a vertex was displaced by during simplification.

 The error represents displacement from the meshlets we simplified, but we want the displacement from the original (LOD 0) meshlets.
 We can add the max error of the meshlets that went into building the current meshlet group (child nodes of the parent node that we're currently building in the LOD tree) to make the error relative to LOD 0.

 If this all feels handwavy to you, that's because it is.
 And this is vertex positions only; we haven't even considered UV error during simplification, or how the mesh's eventual material influences perceptual differences between LOD levels.
-Perceptual simplification is an unsolved problem in computer graphics, and for now Bevy only uses positions for simplification.
+Perceptual simplification is very much an unsolved problem in computer graphics, and for now Bevy only uses positions for simplification.

 You'll have to take my word for it that using the error like this works.
 You'll see how it gets used to pick the LOD level during runtime in a later section.
 For now, we'll take the group error and build a bounding sphere out of it, and assign it as the parent LOD bounding sphere for the group's (parent node, higher LOD) underlying meshlets (child nodes, lower LOD).